nunofonseca/TeachingMaterial/README.md

 # RNA-seq data analysis practical

+Note: Since the course spans only on one day, the tutorial could not been done thouroughly.
+Do not worry: the main points will be stressed during the course and this tutorial is enough detailed to be done by yourself after.
+If you have any question (on any part of the tutorial or on RNA-seq more generally) you can contact me: mitra.barzine [at] ebi.ac.uk

 This tutorial will illustrate how to use standalone tools, together with R and Bioconductor for the analysis of RNA-seq data.
 Keep in mind that this is a rapidly evolving field and that this document is not intended as a review of the many tools available to perform each step; instead, we will cover one of the many existing workflows to analyse this type of data.

 We will be working with a subset of a publicly available dataset from *Drosophila melanogaster*, which is available both in the Short Read archive ([SRP001537](http://www.ebi.ac.uk/ena/data/view/SRP001537) - raw data) and in Bioconductor ([pasilla package](http://www.bioconductor.org/packages/release/data/experiment/html/pasilla.html) - processed data).
 For more information about this dataset please refer to the original publication ([Brooks et al. 2010](http://genome.cshlp.org/content/early/2010/10/04/gr.108662.110)).